softwaregroup-bg/ut-port-tcp/README.md

         logLevel: 'trace',
         port: '<LOCAL_PORT>',
         listen: true,
-        socketTimeOut: 10000,//how much time to wait without communication until closing connection, defaults to "forever"
+        // how much time to wait without communication until closing
+        // connection, defaults to "forever"
+        socketTimeOut: 10000,
         ssl: { // For non-secure connections this can be undefined
             // Pre-loaded keys and certificates
             key: fs.readFileSync('key.pem'),